GATECH-EIC/ShiftAddLLM/README.md

     ShiftAddLLM/Llama-2-70b-wbits2-acc
 ```

-#### Lat. model
+#### Evaluate ShiftAddLLM (Lat.)

-The weights quantized in Latency mode are stored in int32 and packed.
+The weights quantized in ShiftAddLLM (Lat.) mode are stored in an Int32 format and packed.
 This significantly reduces the storage space required compared to the original weights.
 However, the weights for Latency mode need to be loaded using the method specified in our code.

-To use these weights, you need to first download the model weights repository locally.
+To use these weights, you need first to download the model weights repository locally.
 For example:

 ```bash
 git clone https://huggingface.co/ShiftAddLLM/opt66b-2bit-lat
 ```

 Then, specify the file path where the model weights are stored in the script.
-Ensure that the model name and wbits correspond to the weights.
+Ensure that the model name and wbits are matched with the downloaded weights.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python model/opt.py \